310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Midori %}
 No, no, no way, nooo way… You're just fine for it…

-Morisawa-senpai said that *you* should be the one to take that role whenever he's not around, didn’t he?
+Morisawa-senpai said something about how you should be the one to take that role whenever he's not around, didn’t he?
 {% endbubble %}

 {% bubble Tetora %}
-Well he didn't really *say* it to me, but yeah…
+Well he didn't really actually *say* it to me, but yeah…
 {% endbubble %}

 {% bubble Shinobu %}
-Umm, guys… I do not see any of our Trickstar seniors here.
+Umm, guys… I don't see any of our Trickstar seniors here.
 {% endbubble %}

 {% bubble Tetora %}